xuzhgo/my_pdfkit/README.md

    does not seem to be downloading correctly in the PDF.
 This is due to the fact that wkhtmltopdf does not know where to find those files.
    Make sure you are using absolute paths (start with forward slash) to your resources.
-If you are using PDFKit to generate PDFs from a raw HTML source make sure you use complete paths (either file paths or urls including the domain).
+If you are using MyPDFKit to generate PDFs from a raw HTML source make sure you use complete paths (either file paths or urls including the domain).
 In restrictive server environments the root_url configuration may be what you are looking for change your